tonyromerodiazbcn/shopping-cart/readme.txt

 # Drag and drop

-Drag and drop is a ecommerce drag and drop prodcut utility
+Drag and drop is a ecommerce drag and drop product utility

 ## Installation